Ichillin': 2021: Debut with Got'Ya and comeback with Fresh

-2022: Bridge of Dreams, changes to the group and Draw (My Time)
+2022: Bridge of Dreams, changes to the group and Draw

-The group released their first extended play Bridge of Dreams on April 27, 2022, with "Play Hide & Seek" serving as the album's title track.
+Ichillin' released their first extended play (EP) Bridge of Dreams on April 27, 2022, with "Play Hide & Seek" serving as the EP's lead single.
+The EP also features the two digital singles, "Got'Ya" and "Fresh", which were released in the previous year.
 The group then followed up promotions for "Play Hide & Seek" with one of the EP's tracks "La Luna", beginning June 11 the same year.

-On July 15, KM Entertainment announced that Sohee would be leaving the group, after discussions between the two parties.
-On October 25, it was confirmed that Jeong Ji-yoon, who had took part in Girls Planet 999, would join the group.
+On July 15, KM Entertainment announced that member Sohee would be leaving the group, after discussions between the two parties.
+On October 25, it was announced that Jeong Ji-yoon, who was a contestant on Girls Planet 999, had joined the group.

-The group was set to release their third digital single "Draw (My Time)" on November 3, however it was postponed to November 10, in light of the Seoul Halloween crowd crush.
+The group was set to release their third digital single "Draw" on November 3, however, in light of the Seoul Halloween crowd crush, the release was postponed to November 10.
+The digital single is the group's first release to feature member Jiyoon, and the first release since former member Sohee's departure.